 Have you experienced seeing your wrist looking "thinner" after wearing your smartwatch for months?
 What you experienced might be what people call atrophy.
 Atrophy is the progressive degeneration or shrinkage of muscle or nerve tissue.
 There are two types of atrophy.
-One is muscle atrophy and the other is brain or cerebral atrophy.
+One is muscle atrophy, and the other is the brain or cerebral atrophy.
 The kind you experienced is muscle atrophy.

 - Balance problems, difficulty in walking, and falls

 - Gradual memory loss

 - Numbness or tingling in arms or legs

 - Progressive weakness and numbness in the legs

 Several threads on the internet talk about Apple Watch users having a problem with muscle waste on their wrist where their smartwatch sits.
 Some even experienced losing tissue under the skin.
 Apple suggests removing your Apple Watch if you experience redness, swelling, itchiness, or any other irritation or pain beneath your watch.
 You should also consult a doctor or physician before wearing your Apple device again.